Testing tools for React Apps

 });

-When you run yarn test or jest, this will produce an output file like this:
+, this will produce an output file like this:

 The next time you run the tests, the rendered output will be compared to the previously created snapshot.
 The snapshot should be committed along code changes.
 When a snapshot test fails, you need to inspect whether it is an intended or unintended change.
-If the change is expected you can invoke Jest with jest -u to overwrite the existing snapshot.
+If the change is expected you can invoke Jest with

 The code for this example is available at examples/snapshot.